Are you looking for the best travel jobs? Are you wondering, “How can I make money and travel?”

-Working as an au pair is one of the best travel jobs for anyone out of high school, in college, or younger adults who want to travel.
+Working as an au pair or travel nanny is one of the best travel jobs for anyone out of high school, in college, or younger adults who want to travel.

 My sister was an au pair in Italy a few years ago.
 It was an interesting experience, and she had both positives and negatives from it.

 In the blog post linked to below, she talks about: